-From working as an intern in Teen Vogue’s fashion closets to leading its entire editorial and digital strategy as editor-in-chief, Lindsay Peoples Wagner is a trailblazer as one of the only young black women in fashion media.
+From working as an intern in Teen Vogue’s fashion closets to leading its entire editorial and digital strategy as editor-in-chief, Lindsay Peoples Wagner is a trailblazer.
+Most recently, she has been appointed editor-in-chief of New York Magazine's The Cut.

 Peoples Wagner rose to acclaim in August 2018 with her barnstorming piece Everywhere and Nowhere: What It's Really Like to Be Black and Work in Fashion, a collation of testimonies from over 100 black professionals and public figures across the fashion industry.
 Throughout her own career, which has included working at titles such as Style.com, Beauty and the Dirt and O, The Oprah Magazine, she has consistently covered topics of fashion and beauty through the lens of social justice, race and size inclusivity.